 Months of entry

 The Reading Recovery and Literacy Leadership MA, led by the Reading Recovery Europe leadership team at UCL Institute of Education (IOE), combines practical and theoretical elements.
 Year One of this course is a full-time commitment.
-Students attend face-to-face sessions regularly throughout the year with the remainder of time spent locally teaching in a school and studying at home.
+Students attend face-to-face sessions regularly throughout the year with the remainder of time spent locally teaching in a school, completing fieldwork tasks and academic study.

 This demanding and challenging programme was first established in 1991 when Marie Clay, who developed Reading Recovery, was a visiting professor at the IOE.
 It is the only route to qualify as a Reading Recovery Teacher Leader in Europe.

 Participants will develop or enhance their understanding of how the lowest achieving children can be assisted to overcome their learning difficulties.

-There are opportunities for participants to network with their future colleagues across Europe during the first year of the programme, for example attending the annual professional development meeting that is organised for all reading recovery teacher leaders.
+There are opportunities for participants to network with future Teacher Leader colleagues across Europe during the first year of the programme, for example attending the annual professional development conference that is organised for all Reading Recovery Teacher Leaders across Europe.